 Budapest Transfers

-Budapest Ferenc Liszt Airport (formerly called Ferihegy Airport) is located 16 km from the city center, which is about 40 minutes by road or train.
+Budapest Ferenc Liszt Airport (formerly Ferihegy Airport) is located 16 km from the city center, which is about a 40-minute journey by road or train.

 Private transfer waiting at the hotel door| ©Supermac1961